 That is a budget of about €65.

-Prepare the Raspbian SD card
+Prepare the Raspbian SD board

-If you are new to home automation and have just purchased a Raspberry Pi 3, the first thing to do is prepare the SD card for the operating system.
+If you are new to home automation and have just purchased a Raspberry Pi 3, the first thing to do is prepare the SD board for the operating system.
 Go to the official website of the foundation and download the image of the distribution Raspbian Jessie or Jessie Lite.
 The Lite version is lighter.
 It does not include a graphic desk (called Pixel) and no pre-installed software (web browser, messaging, office suite …).

 For this tutorial, we will install Jeedom on a Raspberry Pi 3 running Raspbian Jessie with the Pixel desktop.
 Follow this tutorial to install Raspbian without a screen or keyboard.